lukkiddd/lukkiddd.github.io/_notes/Public/Feature Crossing.md

 ### Notes
 - Handling numerical features
-	- Bucketize or convert into categorical feature before create a feature cross
+	- Bucketize or convert into the categorical feature before creating a feature cross
 - Handling high cardinality
 	- Embedded them into an embedding layer to reduce the dimension